-Certain Harvard-related travel is permitted for fully-vaccinated affiliates.
-Review our advice for developing a safe travel plan if you decide to travel amid the COVID-19 pandemic.
+Harvard-related travel is permitted for affiliates who satisfy the University’s COVID-19 vaccination and booster requirements, but travel still poses risks for which you should prepare.
+Review our advice for developing a safe travel plan if you decide to travel during the COVID-19 pandemic.

 COVID-19: Travel Updates and Advice for Harvard Affiliates